OCA/partner-contact/partner_changeset/README.rst

 * Boolean
 * Many2one

+Rules can be global (no source model) or configured by source model.
+Rules by source model have the priority.
+If a field is not configured for the source model, it will use the global rule (if existing).

+If a field has no rule, it is written to the partner without changeset.

 Usage
 =====

 General case
 ------------

+The first step is to create the changeset rules, once that done,

-When users modify the partners, new 'validated' changeset are created so there is nothing to do.
-Addons wanting to create changeset which need a validation should pass the key ``_changeset_rules`` in the context when they write on the partner.
+Addons wanting to create changeset with their own rules should pass the following keys in the context when they write on the partner:

-The keys a caller should pass in the context are:
-* ``__changeset_rules``: activate the rules for the changesets
 * ``__changeset_rules_source_model``: name of the model which asks for the change
 * ``__changeset_rules_source_id``: id of the record which asks for the change

+Also, they should extend the selection in ``ChangesetFieldRule._domain_source_models`` to add their model (the same that is passed in ``__changeset_rules_source_model``).

 The source is used for the application of the rules, it is also stored on the changeset for information.